ajsmith/ose3-deployment-demo/README.rst

 An active OpenStack login is required in OS1 Public (other OpenStack environments may work too, but are untested).
 You need permissions to manage instances, volumes, images, floating IPs, SSH keys, and security groups.

+OS1 Public is the targeted OpenStack cloud platform, and this project has only been tested against that environment.
+Other OpenStack environments will likely work too, but may require minor modifications.

 Installation